 What are micro bets?

-Micro betting means betting on individual moments in a game not related to the final score (similar to props).
+Micro betting refers to betting on individual moments in a game unrelated to the final score (similar to props).
 It happens in real-time as the game progresses (just like in-play betting).

 Take a Major League Baseball game, for example.
 Rather than betting on a live moneyline, spread, total, or even a live game or player prop, micro betting goes much deeper.
 There are options to place bets on specific innings and half-innings in addition to at-bat results and even individual pitches.